 Where to Next?

 If you've just arrived on the south coast in Malaga, there's not really much further you can go, apart from along to coast towards Almeria or the Costa del Sol.
-If you're headed to Morocco, check out this page on How to Get from Spain to Morocco.
+Of course, you can also head to Morocco.